inigo-jauregi/healthNER/README.md

 NOTE!!
 The repository is having changes.

-This is the code used for the research in our paper "Recurrent neural networks with specialized word embeddings for health-domain named-entity recognition".
+This is the code used for the research in our paper "_Recurrent neural networks with specialized word embeddings for health-domain named-entity recognition_".
 It is a little scattered, but fully functioning.

 There code contains three main files: